myarris/Yarris-Repo-Demo/README.md

-## Welcome to GitHub Pages for Macklin Yarris' Github practice
+## Macklin Yarris' Github practice

 **Bold** and _Italic_ and `Code` text